limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 31337/tcp filtered Elite   no-response
 ```

-At this stage, `nmap` finds one open port `tcp/80` and no SSH service although the rest of the filtered ports may prove interesting later.
+`nmap` finds one open port `tcp/80` and no SSH service although the rest of the filtered ports may prove interesting later.

 ### Directory/File Enumeration